- Study at Deakin

 - About Deakin

-Students and staff connected with the Centre for Memory, Imagination and Invention are in for a treat in the coming weeks, with the arrival of two progressive UK visiting professors.
+Students and staff connected with the Centre for Memory, Imagination and Invention have had additional exciting and enriching research encounters in recent weeks, with the arrival of two progressive UK visiting professors.

 The Thinkers in Residence are audience research and hobbit expert Professor Martin Barker, and architect and designer Professor Lorraine Farrelly.

 Professor Martin Barker, Emeritus Professor at the Welsh Aberystwyth University, is an expert in audience research and Director of the World Hobbit project.
-Here from 1 June–31 August, Professor Barker is a leading figure internationally in the rapidly-developing field of audience research.
+At Deakin from 1 June - 31 August, Professor Barker is a leading figure internationally in the rapidly-developing field of audience research.

 His books and articles embrace theatre, film, and comic-book audiences, and in 2003 he founded Participations, the only journal devoted to audience and reception studies.